adaptlearning/adapt-cli/README.md

 Alternatively, from any directory

-    adapt unregister owner/name
+    adapt unregister <plugin name>

-where `owner` is the GitHub owner and `name` is the name of the plugin

-The repository or supplied owner/name must represent a valid GitHub endpoint.

 You will be prompted to authenticate with GitHub.

 The package will be unregistered with the registry if the authenticated user is a collaborator on the given endpoint or a collaborator on the Adapt framework.

+##### Rename a plugin

+From any directory

+    adapt rename <plugin name> <new plugin name>

+You will be prompted to authenticate with GitHub.

+The package will be renamed if the authenticated user is a collaborator on the endpoint registered with the plugin or a collaborator on the Adapt framework.

 Release History
 ===============
-- 2.0.5 - Added unregister command and corrected some typos
+- 2.0.5 - Added rename and unregister commands and corrected some typos
 - 2.0.4 - Corrected version numbers
 - 2.0.3 - Fixed issue#53 - npm dependency is git url
 - 2.0.2 - Fixed issue#32 - Error: Cannot find module 'Q' on case sensitive file systems